hyphacoop/handbook/guides.md

 To record or update the voicemail greeting [access the voicemail](#accessing-voicemail) per above and select the following options:

-- 3 - Personal options
-- 3 - Greetings
-- 2 - Personal greeting
+- 0 - Mailbox Options
-- 2 - Record a personal greeting
+- 1 - Record your unavailable message

 ## References